taylaninan/OpenGLDotNet/README.md

 Imaging/DevIL	:	Is the main imaging DLL written in C/C++ for speed.
 DevIL is a acronym for “Developer's Image Library”.
 The original project website can be found [here](http://openil.sourceforge.net/).
 It allows loading and saving of a lot different picture/image types and uploading them as textures to the OpenGL.

 Imaging/ILU & ILUT	:	ILU is (I)mage (L)ibrary Utility and ILUT is (I)mage (L)ibrary (U)tility (T)oolkit of DevIL, the Developer's Image Library.

+# Version History
+v1.1.0
+This is the second public release of OpenGLDotNet, which is updated to support OpenGL v4.5 with over 610+ extensions as of April 2016.

+v1.0.0
+This is the initial public release of OpenGLDotNet, which supports up to OpenGL v4.4 with over 550+ extensions as of March 2014.